Harrisonburg Distracted Driving Accident Attorney

 Distracted driving is one of the most common contributing factors in car accidents in Virginia and throughout the United States.
 Every year, hundreds of thousands of people are injured, and approximately 3,000 people are killed as a result of distracted driving crashes nationwide.

 If you have been injured in a motor vehicle wreck caused by a distracted driver, you may be entitled to seek money for your medical expenses and other accident-related losses.
-The compassionate personal injury team at Kendall Law Firm can help you understand your legal rights and determine the best path forward.
+The compassionate Harrisonburg personal injury lawyers at Kendall Law Firm can help you understand your legal rights and determine the best path forward.
 We offer a free consultation.
 Contact us today to discuss the details of your accident with an experienced Harrisonburg distracted driving accident lawyer.

-What You Should Know About Distracted Driving In Harrisonburg?
+What You Should Know About Distracted Driving in Harrisonburg?

 Many people think nothing of glancing at a phone message, checking a map, or sipping a cup of coffee while behind the wheel.
 While these behaviors are common, they also are distractions while driving and potentially dangerous.